 A request for a conditional use permit to allow the construction and operation of a new renewable natural gas processing plant and pipeline interconnection facility.
-The facility would convert landfill gas from the closed Coyote Canyon Landfill into a pipeline-quality natural gas equivalent.
-The natural gas equivalent would be injected into SoCal Gas infrastructure through an existing, onsite, tie-in point.
+The facility would convert landfill gas from the closed Coyote Canyon Landfill into a pipeline-quality natural gas equivalent, which would be transferred into SoCal Gas infrastructure through an existing, onsite, tie-in point.
 Additional project components include a new control room building, new internal access routes, utility upgrades including installation of an additional fire hydrant, a water tank, a septic tank, a storm drain for off-site disposal of stormwater, and new underground power and telecommunication lines.
 The facility would operate 24 hours per day, seven days a week, with one scheduled annual shut down for maintenance.
 Existing onsite telecom facilities approved under PA2016-091 (SCH No. 2016081012) would remain in place and be unaffected by this application.
+This project was originally noticed for a Planning Commission meeting on May 22, 2025, and was removed from calendar.
+There have been no changes to the project since the previous Notice of Public Hearing.